OctopusDeploy/blog/blog/2019-11/database-rollbacks-pitfalls/index.md

 - The updated application requires .NET Core 3.0, but only .NET Core 2.2 is installed.
 - A misconfiguration in the deployment process.

 I don’t think any of those would justify rolling back a database change.
 Often a retry can resolve those issues.
-As an FYI, that is why we added the [guided failure feature](https://octopus.com/docs/deployment-process/releases/guided-failures) to deployments in Octopus Deploy.
-It allows you to choose how to handle a deployment failure.
+Situations like that are why we added the [guided failure feature](https://octopus.com/docs/deployment-process/releases/guided-failures) to deployments in Octopus Deploy, which allows you to choose how to handle a deployment failure.

 The second reason, rolling back because one or more of the tests fail.
 Do **all** tests need to pass?
 Just like deployment failures, tests can fail for a variety of reasons, for instance: